 All Shotgun specific rules can be found posted in the clubhouse and posted on the bulletin board.

-The trap fields are open for practice typically on Wed, Sat, and Sun from 1 PM to legal sunset.
+The trap fields are open Sat & Sun from 12 PM to 5 PM and on Wed from 12 PM to 5 PM.
 GGC reserves the right to close earlier depending on attendance.

 Practice availability is impacted when Trap holds registered tournaments.
 Effectively, all fields are closed to practice when Trap holds their monthly ATA tournament.
 Please review the Events calendar to determine when those tournaments are held so you are not disappointed when coming to the ranges for practice.